Introduction to quantum groups: 11c. Orientability

 \begin{proposition} Given an intermediate quantum group $H_N\subset G_N\subset U_N^+$, we have a diagram of closed subgroups of $U_N^+$, obtained by inserting

 in the obvious way, with each $G_N^x$ belonging to the main diagonal of each face. \end{proposition}

-\begin{proof} The fact that we have indeed the diagram of inclusions on the left is clear from Definition 11.8.
-Regarding now the insertion procedure, consider any of the faces of the cube, denoted $P\subset Q,R\subset S$.
+\begin{proof} The fact that we have indeed the diagram of inclusions on the left is clear from the constructions of the quantum groups involved, from Definition 11.9.
+Regarding the insertion procedure, consider any of the faces of the cube, denoted as follows:

 Our claim is that the corresponding quantum group $G=G_N^x$ can be inserted on the corresponding main diagonal $P\subset S$, as follows:

 We have to check here a total of $6\times 2=12$ inclusions.
-But, according to Definition 11.8, these inclusions that must be checked are as follows:
+But, according to Definition 11.9, these inclusions that must be checked are as follows:

 (1) $H_N\subset G_N^c\subset U_N$, where $G_N^c=G_N\cap U_N$.

 (2) $H_N\subset G_N^d\subset K_N^+$, where $G_N^d=G_N\cap K_N^+$.

 (3) $H_N\subset G_N^r\subset O_N^+$, where $G_N^r=G_N\cap O_N^+$.